CarvunisLab/iRibo/README.md

 ## GenerateTranslatome:

-This final step creates the translatome, yielding:
+This step produces a list of translated ORFs.
+Running this step creates three output files:
-- translated_orfs.csv: Data on translated ORFs.
-The same output format as candidate_orfs, but with 3 new columns for in-frame read count, expression level (length/in-frame read count), and p-value of discovery.
+- translated_orfs.csv: Data on all inferred translated ORFs.
+The same output format as candidate_orfs, but with 3 new columns described below.
-- nORF_discovery.png: Graph for p-values of real vs. scrambled nORFs and FDR cutoff.
+- nORF_discovery.png: A figure showing the number of actual vs. scrambled noncanonical (unannotated) ORFs detected at a range of p-value thresholds, indicating the specified FDR cutoff.
-- cORF_discovery.png: Graph for p-values of real vs. scrambled cORFs and FDR cutoff.
+- cORF_discovery.png: A figure showing the number of actual vs. scrambled canonical ORFs detected at a range of p-value thresholds.
-- translated_orfs.gff3: Annotations of all translated ORFs, ready to be put into a genome browser like IGV.
+- translated_orfs.gff3: An annotation file giving the bounds of exons of all translated ORFs, which can be visualized in a genome browser like IGV.

 To run:
 Rscript GenerateTranslatome.R --TranslationCalls=path/to/translation_calls --NullDistribution=path/to/null_distribution --CandidateORFs=path/to/candidate_orfs